schmaller/mopidy-radiobrowser/README.md

 # Mopidy-RadioBrowser

 Fork of Ralf's excellent radio browser extention.
+I have built this capability into a Moode compatible install here: https://github.com/duracell80/MoodeRadio-Get and will be looking to bring configuration options developed there to Mopidy such as limiting the tag list to a reasonable length.

 Mopidy extension for playing music from http://www.radio-browser.info.
 Listen to the world’s radio with 28,000+ stations of music, sports and news streaming from every continent.
 Acknowledgement and thanks to Nick Steel's `TuneIn plugin <https://github.com/kingosticks/mopidy-tunein>`_ that was based on.
 This product uses RadioBrowser API but is not endorsed, certified or otherwise approved in any way by RadioBrowser.

 ## Installation